cpit405/web-slides/slides.md

 # try also 'default' to start simple
 theme: default
 presenter: true
-title: 'The Internet and the Web'
+title: "The Internet and the Web"
-titleTemplate: '%s - CPIT-405'
+titleTemplate: "%s - CPIT-405"
 # apply any windi css classes to the current slide
 class: text-center
 # https://sli.dev/custom/highlighters.html